Fredrik Johansson's website

 - A fast algorithm for reversion of power series, 2011 preprint, to appear in Mathematics of Computation

-My most well-known project is probably mpmath, a Python library for arbitrary-precision floating-point arithmetic with support for numerical approximation of special functions, integrals, infinite series, etc. Notably, the library of special functions with full support for complex arguments and arbitrary-precision evaluation may be the most extensive in any currently available open source library, comparable to Mathematica and Maple (see DLMF).
+My most well-known project is probably mpmath, a Python library for arbitrary-precision floating-point arithmetic with support for complex numbers, special functions, numerical integration, linear algebra, etc. Notably, the selection of special functions may be the most extensive in any currently available open source project, comparable to Mathematica and Maple (see DLMF).
 The mpmath library has been cited in numerous publications.
 I started mpmath in 2007 and have written the majority of the code (various other people have made significant contributions).

-I'm a coauthor (since 2010) of FLINT, a C library for computational number theory, with emphasis on asymptotically fast polynomial arithmetic.
-My work includes power series functions, exact linear algebra, number-theoretic special functions, general optimizations to the code, and other features.
-I have a page with some benchmarks.
-Coauthor (about 1/3 of the code), joined 2010.
+I'm a coauthor (since 2010) of FLINT, a C library for computational number theory with emphasis on asymptotically fast polynomial arithmetic.
+My work includes power series functions, exact linear algebra, number-theoretic special functions, and general optimizations.